TAO TIME

 Engagements

-A 3 Currents Inquiry - A three hour inquiry and consultation that takes six to twelve days to play out.
+Three Currents Inquiry - A three hour inquiry and consultation that takes Eighteen days to play out

 Topical Papers